1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

 datum === ƒ()(datum) //true
 ```
-I've tried having `ƒ` accept arrays to access nested properties (not convinced that its that useful since it `ƒ(['prop1', 'prop2', 'prop3'])` is equivlent to `compose(ƒ('prop1'), ƒ('prop2'), ƒ('prop3'))`.
-Another variation: a 'safe' version of ƒ that doesn't throw an error when the returned function isn't.
+I've tried having `ƒ` accept arrays to access nested properties (not convinced that its that useful since it `ƒ(['prop1', 'prop2', 'prop3'])` is equivalent to `compose(ƒ('prop1'), ƒ('prop2'), ƒ('prop3'))`).
+Another variation: a 'safe' version of `ƒ`` that doesn't throw an error when the passed object is undefined.

 The [annotated source](http://underscorejs.org/docs/underscore.html) of underscore shows how `compose` can be extend to take any number of functions.

 ####Further reading
 These helpers for d3 and d3 itself makes heavy use of function's first class status in Javascript.
-More cool things we can do with functions:
+More cool things that functions can do:

 - [Javascript Allongé](https://leanpub.com/javascript-allonge/read)
 - [Hey Underscore, You're Doing It Wrong!](https://www.youtube.com/watch?v=m3svKOdZijA)